-- 1. Foster a collaborative culture to support educator development and student learning - 2.
-Access and use research to improve practice and student learning - 3.
+1. Foster a collaborative culture to support educator development and student learning

+- 2. Access and use research to improve practice and student learning - 3.
 Promote professional learning for continuous improvement - 4.
 Facilitate improvements in instruction and student learning - 5.
 Promote the use of assessments and data for school and district improvement - 6.
 Improve outreach and collaboration with families and community - 7.
 Advocate for student learning and the profession

-EDU570 Teaching and Learning with Technology EDU610 Educational Research Methods and Design EDU635 Master's in Education Capstone
+Required Courses: Core (18 credits) EDU555 Trends and Issues in 21st Century Education EDU560 Curriculum and Assessment for Student Learning EDU540 Teaching Young Children with Diverse Needs OR EDU565 Instructional Strategies for Diverse Students and Settings EDU570 Teaching and Learning with Technology EDU610 Educational Research Methods and Design EDU635 Master's in Education Capstone\

-Required Courses: Teacher Leadership Emphasis (12 credits)

-EDU615 Peer Assessment and Instructional Coaching

-EDU620 Professional Learning Communities for School Improvement

-EDU625 Teacher as Leader

-EDU630 Technology Coaching and Leadership
+Required Courses: Teacher Leadership Emphasis (12 credits) EDU615 Peer Assessment and Instructional Coaching EDU620 Professional Learning Communities for School Improvement EDU625 Teacher as Leader EDU630 Technology Coaching and Leadership Total Credits: 30\

-EDU635 is a pass/no pass course.
+\ EDU635 is a pass/no pass course.
 Students who do not have a finished capstone approved by the Education Department chair at the conclusion of EDU635 will repeat the course for credit.